pytorch/TensorRT/docsrc/tutorials/installation.rst

 the CUDA driver installed and the container must have CUDA)

 The correct LibTorch version will be pulled down for you by bazel.

+    NOTE: For best compatability with official PyTorch, use TensorRT 7.0 and cuDNN 7.6 however TRTorch itself supports TensorRT 7.1 and cuDNN 8.0 for usecases such as using NVIDIA compiled distributions of PyTorch that use cuDNN 8 e.g. aarch64 or custom compiled version of PyTorch that use cuDNN 8.

 You then have two compilation options: